 Diet pills prescribed by doctors aren’t the only diet pills that are technically avaialbe to the public.
-Some are literally black market/dark internet goods, and others can be found over-the-counter in check out lines next to magazines that say “lose weight, look good.”
+Some people literally sell these drugs on the black market/dark internet, and other diet pills line shelves at the store magazines that say “lose weight, look good.”

 Today’s post has come about after an enjoyable deep-dive on my part into the world that is diet pills.
 I love digging into research for this blog, and I hope you enjoy reading this half as much as I enjoyed researching and writing it.

 The Diet Pill Craze Started With Amphetamines